The Prestige: Awards and nominations

-2006 film adaptation
+Film adaptation

 A motion picture adaptation, which had been optioned by Newmarket Films, and which was directed by Christopher Nolan, was released on 20 October 2006 in the United States.
 It stars Christian Bale and Hugh Jackman as Borden and Angier, respectively, as well as Michael Caine, Scarlett Johansson and David Bowie.
 The novel was adapted by Christopher and Jonathan Nolan.